m3zh/inception/README.md

 COPY // to copy one file from the local env into the docker env
      // eg. COPY /config/my-config .

-EXPOSE // to expose a port
+EXPOSE // to expose a port which will be visible
+       // within the docker network/within containers

 ENTRYPOINT ["..."]	// either a docker command or a bash script
 			// if it's a bash script, do ["my_script.sh"]